You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 The sacred cave of Guru Rinpoche opens once a year on the 30th day of the 5th lunar month.
 However, the Dzongkhag Administration, Paro announced that from 2024, the main cave of Guru Rinpoche will be opened for 3 days to display the holy relic of Paro Taktsang, Phurb.
 The cave will open from 4 AM till 5 PM.
 However, photography is strictly prohibited.
 Even before the gilded door to this holy site is open, pilgrims from all walks of life from all over the country flock to Paro to hike up and be a part of this most auspicious religious event.

 To avoid swelling crowds during the day, some start waking up during the wee hours of the morning under the moonlight to be amongst the first ones to enter the sacred cave.
-It is believed that if one can enter the cave, the pilgrim can accumulate merit and eventually liberate one’s soul towards enlightenment.
-Therefore, pilgrims from all over Bhutan visit the site, especially on this auspicious day to seek refuge in Guru Rinpoche.
+It is thought that if a pilgrim can enter the cave, they will be able to accrue merit and ultimately free their souls in the direction of enlightenment.
+To seek refuge in Guru Rinpoche, pilgrims go from all around Bhutan to this location, particularly on this auspicious day.

 Best Time to Visit Paro Taktsang, the Tiger’s Nest